 Between the sandstone ridges of Cheshire and the coal-rich valleys of North Wales lies a collection of villages that defy the frantic pace of modern life.
-From the Roman-shadowed lanes of Handbridge to the industrial heritage of Ruabon, we curate the essential stops for a weekend in the Marches.
+From the Roman-shadowed lanes of Handbridge to the industrial heritage of Ruabon and the ancient yews of Overton-on-Dee, we curate the essential stops for a weekend in the Marches.

 01 Handbridge

 Just across the Old Dee Bridge, Handbridge feels less like a suburb and more like a self-contained republic.
 Historically known as the 'Maypole of Chester', its streets are lined with salmon-pink sandstone and independent spirit.
-It is the perfect vantage point to watch the river flow toward the sea while clutching a coffee from a local roastery.
+It is the perfect vantage point to watch the river flow toward the sea while clutching a coffee from a local roastery — and in spring, the banks of the Dee are carpeted in wild garlic, which finds its way onto the menus of every kitchen in the neighbourhood.

 02 Christleton

 Christleton is the quintessential English village, complete with a duck pond that has served as the community's heart for centuries.
-The Shropshire Union Canal carves a peaceful path through its center, offering miles of towpath walks that lead back to the city walls.
-It is a place of manicured hedges and high-end pub dining.
+The Shropshire Union Canal carves a peaceful path through its centre, offering miles of towpath walks that lead all the way back to Chester's city walls.
+It is a place of manicured hedges, timber-framed cottages, and high-end pub dining — the kind of village that makes you understand why people in Chester talk about 'getting out to the villages' with such genuine reverence.

 03 Marford